benoitsan/BBUncrustifyPlugin-Xcode/README.md

 At this time, I recommend to use Uncrustify because it's more stable.
 ClangFormat fails to format code inside blocks and has weird bugs when formatting text selections.

 The plugin includes binaries for ClangFormat and Uncrustify.
 To use your own version, install the binary to: `/usr/local/bin/clang-format` or `/usr/bin/clang-format` for ClangFormat, `/usr/local/bin/uncrustify` or `/usr/bin/uncrustify` for Uncrustify.

+When formatting a code selection, keep in mind that formatting selected lines can fail depending of the selected scope.

+- Uncrustify assumes the first selected line is indented correctly.

+- ClangFormat takes in account the scope around the selection and should give better results (but in practice, ClangFormat is pretty buggy for formatting a selection).

 ## Style configuration